Degree: BS, BA

 Bachelor of Arts: Requirements are similar to the BS degree, except that the introductory physics courses and statistics course may be at a lower level and the math requirement is reduced to college algebra.

-The BS degree is more suitable for a student planning a career in a field where quantitative skills or a deeper knowledge of chemistry are helpful, including most graduate and professional programs.
+The BS degree is more suitable for a student planning a career in a field where quantitative skills are helpful, including most graduate and professional programs.

 Core requirements include: